0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 ![Optimum](https://raw.githubusercontent.com/0xZon/0xZon.github.io/main/assets/img/optimum/image1.png)

-I ran a `searchsploit` against that version and there are a handful of RCE vulnerability available.
+I ran a `searchsploit` against that version and there are a handful of RCE vulnerabilities available.

 ```
 ┌──(root㉿kali)-[~/htb/optimum]